pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 ### Virtual Columns

-In addition to the standard object Attributes, Rails makes available a number of **Virtual Columns** and attaches them to the object.
-We access theses Virtual Columns just as we would access Attributes, using "object.virtual\_column\_name" syntax.
+In addition to the standard object attributes, Rails makes available a number of _virtual columns_ and attaches them to the object.
+We access theses virtual columns just as we would access attributes, using "object.virtual\_column\_name" syntax.

-For example, the Virtual Columns for our same RHEV Host object, with some typical values, are:
+For example, the virtual columns for our same RHEV Host object, with some typical values, are:

 ```